Republican chairman of Arizona county calls state-led election review ‘dangerous’ as tensions rise over 2020 recount

 The widening division among Arizona Republicans comes as the GOP nationally has been convulsed by former president Donald Trump’s ongoing falsehoods that the election was rigged.

 Republicans in Congress this week ousted Rep. Liz Cheney (R-Wyo.) from a conference leadership position over her insistence on calling out the danger of Trump’s falsehoods.
-Cheney has made it clear that she plans to continue to press the case that indulging false claims about the election could lead to more violence like that seen on Jan.
-6 at the U.S. Capitol, when a pro-Trump mob disrupted the counting of the electoral votes in Congress.
+Cheney has made clear that she plans to continue to press the case that indulging false claims about the election could lead to more violence like that seen on Jan.
+6 at the U.S. Capitol, when a pro-Trump mob disrupted the counting of the electoral votes by Congress.

 In Arizona, where President Biden was the first Democrat to win the state in nearly 25 years, the state Republican Party has strongly backed Trump’s claims, as have several members of Congress.
 But Republican Gov. Doug Ducey and Maricopa County officials have certified Biden’s win and said the election was fair and secure.